-Studies have shown that the deprivation of REM sleep, alters cellular physiology and can potentially generate free radicals.
+Studies have shown that the deprivation of REM sleep alters cellular physiology and can potentially generate free radicals.

-Antioxidants are produced by foods abundant in vitamins C and E, betacarotene, lutein, lycopene, zeaxanthin, carotenoids and selenium, that help fight the free radicals.
-This anti-inflammatory lifestyle is packed with antioxidant-rich recipes.
+Antioxidants are produced by foods abundant in vitamins C and E, beta-carotene, lutein, lycopene, zeaxanthin, carotenoids, and selenium, which help fight free radicals.

 Is There a Link Between Depression and Lack of Sleep?

-There’s a Strong Link Between Depression, Inflammation and Sleep Disturbance
+There’s a Strong Link Between Depression, Inflammation, and Sleep Disturbance

 In a nutshell, depression and anxiety are linked to chronic inflammation.

-As the lifestyle reduces chronic inflammation and promotes good health and good sleep, it is not a surprise – and I am absolutely delighted, as you can imagine.
+As the lifestyle reduces chronic inflammation and promotes good health and good sleep, it is not a surprise – and I am delighted, as you can imagine.

 Is Stress Linked to Lack of Sleep and Weight Gain?

-This can also lead to stress, weight gain, obesity, diabetes, inflammation, impaired glucose intolerance, insulin sensitivity and energy balance.
+This can also lead to stress, weight gain, obesity, diabetes, chronic inflammation, impaired glucose intolerance, insulin sensitivity, and energy balance.

 My comments were featured in The Sun recently about how to get a good night’s sleep.